 Over 100 studies have been published verifying and expanding the results and indications for treatment in the low back and neck.
 The expected results for an endoscopic discectomy are similar to that of published results for a microdiscectomy but with quicker recovery and rehabilitation time.

 Today, many new spine surgeons train yearly, making endoscopic spine surgery a viable least invasive option for patients to consider.
+If you’d like to make an appointment with Dr. Yeung or another professional at DISC, contact us today!

 The endoscopic spine surgery starts with the patient being comfortably positioned and sedated with IV medication.
 Numbing medication is injected at the skin incision site.